yukioioioi/sillies/README.md

 <summary> ​𝘽𝙔𝙄 ᯓᡣ𐭩 </summary>

 - Please be careful of what you to say to me!
-Do not make any racist, homophobic, inappropriate, or weird comments/jokes, especially if we're not close.
+Do not make any racist, homophobic, or inappropriate comments/jokes, especially if we're not close.

 - If I ever make you uncomfortable like maybe yapping too much or accidentally crossing your boundaries, feel free to tell me!